Docs

 The timeline widget shows the different stages the dataset has been in, and for how long.
 Hover over each of the stages to see when they started and how long they took.

-Dataset timeline example
+Dataset status and timeline example

 Figure 1.
 Dataset timeline example